iambrosie/Status/Programming Languages/PL_CONCEPTS.md

 From a mathematical point of view, *a program defines a function*.
 The *output* of a program is computed as a function of the program inputs and the state of the machine before the program starts.

 In computation, there are two different reasons why an expression might not have a value:
-  - *Error termination* (e.g. Division by zero)
+  - *Error termination* (e.g. Division by zero).
-  - *Nontermination* (i.e. There is a specific computation to perform, but the computation may not terminate and therefore may not yield a value.)
+  - *Nontermination* (i.e. There is a specific computation to perform, but the computation may not terminate and therefore may not yield a value).

 A *partial function* is a function that is defined on some arguments and undefined on others.
 Programs actually define partial functions.

 The class of functions on the natural numbers that are computable in principle (and not computable in practice, because some computable functions may take an extremely long time to finish) is often called the class of *partial recursive functions*.